Unearthing a buried river.

 Walkway Over the Hudson, Poughkeepsie–Highland

 After a 1974 fire made it impossible for trains to cross the railroad bridge spanning the Hudson River between Poughkeepsie and Highland, it sat abandoned for the next three decades — until efforts picked up steam to turn it into the Walkway Over the Hudson.
 In 2009, Scenic Hudson provided leadership financial support for completing the world’s longest pedestrian bridge, which attracts more than 500,000 visitors annually.
-Many people extend their fun by hiking the 2.5 miles of woodland trails in nearby Franny Reese State Park, which we protected and maintain.
+Many people extend their fun by hiking the 2.5 miles of woodland trails in nearby Franny Reese State Park, which Scenic Hudson protected and now maintains.

 Transformations in the Making

 Take a peek at some of our visions for the future.
 These projects are currently in development.